-- 2023 Objective: Strengthen the Packers and Stockyards Act so that it has the power to protect livestock and poultry producers from anti competitive practices as originally intended. - Marker Bills: Farm System Reform Act of 2021; Protecting America's Meatpacking Workers Act of 2021; Meat Packing Special Investigator Act - Title: Miscellaneous - Measures We Oppose: Attempts to block USDA Packers and Stockyards Act rules from being finalized; pro-alternative marketing agreements (AMAs) language that limits the impact of new Packers and Stockyards Act rules - 2023 Objective: Begin the process of reviewing the largest mega-mergers of the past two decades. - o Marker Bills: Prohibiting Anticompetitive Mergers Act of 2022; Food and Agribusiness Merger Moratorium and Antitrust Review Act of 2019 - o Title: Miscellaneous
+- 2023 Objective: Strengthen the Packers and Stockyards Act (P&S Act) so that it has the power to protect livestock and poultry producers from anti competitive practices as originally intended.
+The USDA is currently undergoing a rulemaking process to address some of the P&S Act weaknesses.
+The farm bill should support these rules and strengthen any gaps they cannot close.
+USDA has also launched a new \$15 million program that utilizes the Biden Administration's "whole-of-government" approach: a USDA-DOJ collaborative aims to empower state Attorney Generals in enforcing the P&S Act.
+This program has enormous potential and must be expanded. - o Marker Bills: Farm System Reform Act of 2021; Protecting America's Meatpacking Workers Act of 2021; Meat Packing Special Investigator Act - Title: Miscellaneous - Measures We Oppose: Attempts to block USDA (P&S Act) rules from being finalized; pro-alternative marketing agreements (AMAs) language that limits the impact of new (P&S Act) rules

-- 2028 Objective: Create a moratorium on large agribusiness, food and beverage manufacturing, and retail grocery mergers and acquisitions. - o Marker Bills: Food and Agribusiness Merger Moratorium and Antitrust Review Act of 2019; Prohibiting Anticompetitive Mergers Act of 2022 - Title: Miscellaneous - 2028 Objective: Place an immediate moratorium on new large CAFOs, and phase out the largest existing CAFOs by 2040. - Marker Bill: Farm System Reform Act of 2021 - Title: Miscellaneous
+- 2023 Objective: Begin the process of reviewing the largest mega-mergers of the past two decades. - Marker Bills: Prohibiting Anticompetitive Mergers Act of 2022; Food and Agribusiness Merger Moratorium and Antitrust Review Act of 2019 - Title: Miscellaneous - 2028 Objective: Create a moratorium on large agribusiness, food and beverage manufacturing, and retail grocery mergers and acquisitions. - Marker Bills: Food and Agribusiness Merger Moratorium and Antitrust Review Act of 2019; Prohibiting Anticompetitive Mergers Act of 2022 - Title: Miscellaneous - 2028 Objective: Place an immediate moratorium on new large CAFOs, and phase out the largest existing CAFOs by 2040. - Marker Bill: Farm System Reform Act of 2021 - Title: Miscellaneous